-NAME OF PROCEDURE: Laminectomy (for Spinal Stenosis, Tumor Resection, Cyst Resection, or other reasons) or Microdiscectomy
+NAME OF PROCEDURE: Posterior Spinal Fusion (Cervical / Thoracic / Lumbar), Anterior Lumbar Fusion, Transforaminal Interbody Fusion, with or without Laminectomy (for Spinal Stenosis, Tumor Resection, Cyst Resection, or other reasons)

 DESCRIPTION OF THE PROCEDURE: During this surgery, an incision is made on the back (usually in the middle) to access the bones of the back around the spinal cord and nerve roots.
-Parts of the bone are drilled away to provide access to the cord/nerves and relieve pressure or do other delicate work.
+In some cases, the bones of the spine are accessed from the front.
+Parts of the bone may be drilled away to provide access to the cord/nerves and relieve pressure or do other delicate work.
+Screws are placed into the bones of the spine at various levels and are connected with metal rods to keep the spine stable in place.
+The vertebral disc between the bones may also be removed and replaced with an implant to keep the spine stable.
+The placement of hardware is often done with the help of an intraoperative navigation system.
+Morselized bone (your own) or bone growth products are then placed to encourage your body to fuse the bones together for long-term stability.
 The incision is then closed with sutures or staples.
 The most important goal of the procedure is to keep you safe.
 Dr. Vasudevan will discuss the other specific goals of surgery with you.
 In all cases, we will prioritize your health and safety above all else.

 RISKS OF THE PROCEDURE: Bleeding, infection, damage to the spinal cord or nerve roots, cerebrospinal fluid leak, failure to relieve symptoms, meningitis, and the need for more surgery or treatment in the future.
+Any hardware placed into the spine may have a risk of failure in the future, and this may require more surgery to correct.
+If hardware becomes infected, this may also require more surgery to correct.
 Surgery on some areas of the spinal cord can be associated with particular risks to gait, movement, or sensation, and we can discuss these with you.
 Some spinal surgery may also place you at slightly higher risk of needing spine surgery in the future.
 If you have any questions about any of these risks, please feel free to reach out to us!